Common Poisonous Plants for Cats to Avoid

 Topping the list of outdoor culprits are beautiful yet baleful azaleas, which can send cats into gastrointestinal distress with a side of potential heart failure.
 Equally stunning and sinister, the rhododendron poses a similar toxic threat with even a few leaves being potentially lethal.
 And let’s not overlook the deceiving allure of oleander; its every part, from flower to root, is drenched in danger and can lead to tragic results if your cat decides to sample its foliage.

-Never judge a plant by its flowers, as even the vibrant charm of the hydrangea, with its oceanic hues, holds an undercurrent of toxicity.
-Should your kitty ingest its plant parts, they could be faced with a bout of stomach upset this is no walk in the park.
+Never judge a plant by its flowers, as even the vibrant appeal of the hydrangea, with its oceanic hues, holds an undercurrent of toxicity.
+Should your kitty ingest its plant parts, they could be faced with a bout of stomach upset that is no walk in the park.

 Early Signs of Plant Poisoning in Cats